aidanbxyz/WXTools/README.md

 # WXTools

+A collection of various tools helpful to the weather community.

 ## SN_to_COM.py

 ### Pulls location from SpotterNetwork and outputs them as GPS NMEA sentences to a COM port